 5.3.1 Photograph, microfilm, digitise, or otherwise copy or electronically reproduce the records.

 5.3.2 Carry out such work in regard to the conservation of the documents as may from time to time be considered desirable and practical by the Information Governance Team.

 5.3.3 Withhold or limit public access to documents in a fragile condition until such time as all practical and necessary measures to conserve them have been carried out.

 6 Loans and exhibitions

 6.1 Records may be required for in-house exhibitions or to illustrate talks and lectures by the Royal College of Paediatrics and Child Health.
-They may be displayed in original or copy form at the discretion of the Information Management Team.
+They may be displayed in original or copy form at the discretion of the Information Governance Team.

 6.2 Original material may be loaned to other archives/museums if conditions are in accordance with PD5454 and if the borrower takes full responsibility for the care of the item.
 However, the use of copies would be encouraged.

 7.1 At the discretion of the Information Management Team and subject to the relevant access legislation, records will be made freely available to researchers.